flotiq/flotiq-docs/docs/API/content-types.md

 }
 ```

-**Filtering by relation**, for example "Show products in category category-1" is possible using [JsonPath](https://github.com/json-path/JsonPath) standard.
+**Filtering by relation**, for example, "Show products in category category-1" is possible using [JsonPath](https://github.com/json-path/JsonPath) standard.
 You have to care about encoding url params.
 Dots should also be converted to ASCII codes, for example:

 1. Using JsonPath, product category path is `categories[*].dataUrl`